facebook/react-native-website/docs/flexbox.md

 - `space-between` Evenly space of children across the container's main axis, distributing remaining space between the children.

 - `space-around` Evenly space of children across the container's main axis, distributing remaining space around the children.
 Compared to `space-between` using `space-around` will result in space being distributed to the beginning of the first child and end of the last child.

+- `space-evenly` Evenly distributed within the alignment container along the main axis.
+The spacing between each pair of adjacent items, the main-start edge and the first item, and the main-end edge and the last item, are all exactly the same.

 LEARN MORE [HERE](https://yogalayout.com/docs/justify-content)